formaweb/dynamic-content/README.md

 ### Gem level

 - Use I18n on views and admin files
+- All data types examples of structure file and how to get it
 - Multi-locale support
 - View analyzer to auto-generate structure file
 - Nested fields data type setting on sections